Rollczi/LiteDevelopers-docs/docs/documentation/litecommands/features/execute-default.md

 # @ExecuteDefault

-The `@ExecuteDefault` annotation in LiteCommands allows you to catch any command execution, if no method is matching the given arguments.
+The `@ExecuteDefault` annotation in LiteCommands allows you to catch any command execution, if no other method is matching the given arguments.

-The `StrictMode` checks the length of the arguments of the command and decides if the method of the annotation gets executed.
-If it's disabled, the method will always get executed.
-If it's enabled, LiteCommands will fail the execution with `InvalidUsage.Cause.TOO_MANY_ARGUMENTS`.

 ## Example Implementation